freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, try typing `exit` into the terminal and redoing the instructions
+- Enter `./bike-shop.sh` in the terminal and press enter
+- Make sure you are in the `project` folder first

 ## 1070.
 Add argument to `MAIN_MENU`

 ### 1070.1

-It looks like it works, but you could use a message there.
-I would like the `MAIN_MENU` to display a message if there's a problem.
-I think you should have an option when you go to the main menu to display a message.
-You can add a parameter after the function. add `MAIN_MENU "Sorry, we don't have any bikes available right now."`
+It looks like it works, but I think you should have an option when you go to the main menu to display a message.
+Add a paramenter to where you call `MAIN_MENU` that says `"Sorry, we don't have any bikes available right now."`.
+Basically, just put that text after the call.
+You will adjust the function to print that parameter in the next step.

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, try typing `exit` into the terminal and redoing the instructions
+- Make the suggested line look like this: `MAIN_MENU "Sorry, we don't have any bikes available right now."`

 ## 1080.
 Add error message to `MAIN_MENU`

 ### 1080.1

-Add this to `MAIN_MENU`
+Parameters can be accessed with `$`.
+The first one would be `$1`.
+Add an `if` condition to your `MAIN_MENU` function that checks if there's a parameter.
+If there is, `echo` it and a new line (`\n`).

 ```sh
   if [[ $1 ]]
   then